August 8, 2022

 Many people experience lingering symptoms, or Post-Acute Withdrawal Syndrome, for months after ceasing their use.

-Because of its highly addictive nature, Xanax withdrawal should always happen under the care of medical experts.
+Because of its highly addictive nature, Xanax withdrawal should always happen under the care of medical experts to minimize relapse.

 Attempting to break an addiction all at once can immediately have drastic side effects; seek professional help to taper off your habit and control withdrawal symptoms.